 - Official Transcripts – Official transcript from each undergraduate, graduate and professional school you attended must be sent directly to LSAC.
 All candidates must have been awarded a baccalaureate degree from an accredited four-year institution prior to enrollment at FIU Law.
 Prior to matriculation, admitted students must request that their undergraduate, graduate and professional schools submit a final official transcript to FIU Law’s Director of Admissions and to LSAC.

 - Academic Honors, Extracurricular Activities and Work Experience – Applicants have the option of submitting a resume/curriculum vitae.
 Your resume/curriculum vitae should include examples of professional, academic, civic and extracurricular accomplishments (e.g. employment history, honors and awards, community service, extracurricular activities, foreign language proficiencies, military service, etc.).

-- Recommendations – Applicants have the option of submitting one letter of recommendation.
+- Recommendations – Applicants must submit one letter of recommendation, and may submit an additional letter if they desire.
 For current college students or recent graduates the letter must be an academic recommendation.
 Letters of recommendation should attest to the applicant’s character and preparedness for law school.
 FIU Law prefers that all letters of recommendation be submitted through LSAC.

 - Personal Statement – The Admissions Committee requires a personal statement.
 In no more than three typed, double-spaced pages, please discuss your reasons for pursuing a legal education and your goals or future plans upon graduation.
 You may discuss any obstacles that you have overcome (for example, English is not your native language, discrimination, economic or family hardship, severe medical condition, etc.).